 Having already released in Japan, Square Enix has announced that Dragon Quest XI will receive an international release in 2018.
 The PS4 version has been confirmed, although a 3DS-specific announcement is yet to be made.

 A cel-shaded open-world JRPG with the support of PS4 Pro sounds lovely, though.
+The Nintendo Switch version of Dragon Quest XI will also be developed using Unreal Engine 4, a first for the hybrid console.

 Related: Best RPGs